MAWUT0R/dim_web3/vesta/vesta_finance.md

 **Introduction**

-[Vesta Finance](https://vestafinance.xyz/){:target="_blank"} is a platform that provides overcollateralized stablecoin loans on Arbitrum.
+<a href="https://vestafinance.xyz/" target="_blank">Vesta Finance</a> is a platform that provides overcollateralized stablecoin loans on Arbitrum.
 With ETH, ARB, GMX, and more, users could take loans in VST, Vesta’s native stablecoin, up to a minimum collateralization ratio of 110%.
 This means that a user with $1,000 worth of underlying collateral in a vault can borrow (issue) up to 909.09 VST, which is freely exchangeable between wallets with or without an open vault at Vesta.
 In this piece, we’ll be making an in-depth assessment of Vesta Finance, including its stablecoin peg mechanism, liquidations, and overall operations of the debt platform.

 **Peg Mechanism**